unixzii/unixzii/README.md

 ## 👋 Hi there, I'm Cyandev.

 ```
-(lldb) po [unixzii description]
+(lldb) po [self description]
 {
-    📱 = "I'm on the road to a full-stack developer, and used to be an Android developer";
+    📱 = "I'm a software developer focused on desktop and mobile applications";
-    🤔 = "I focus on GUI tech stack and anything about user interface";
+    🤔 = "I study GUI techniques and everything related to user interface";
     🌟 = "I love crafting delightful user experience and wonderful things";
-    🔨 = "I use Swift, Objective-C, TypeScript, C++, Golang, Rust, etc.";
+    🔨 = "I use Swift, Objective-C, Rust, TypeScript, Kotlin, C++, etc.";
-    📂 = "I work at Zoom, and before that I was at ByteDance and Alibaba";
+    💼 = "I work at Zoom, and before that I was at ByteDance and Alibaba";
     💬 = "I am active on Twitter (@unixzii), DMs are welcomed";
-    📫 = "AMA via issues in this repo";
 }
 ```